quicwg/base-drafts/draft-ietf-quic-http.md

 experimental implementation based on draft-ietf-quic-http-09 which reserves an extra stream for unsolicited transmission of 1980s pop music might identify itself as "h3-09-rickroll".
-Note that any label MUST conform to the "token" syntax defined in Section 4.4.1.1 of {{!Semantics}}.
+Note that any label MUST conform to the "token" syntax defined in Section 4.4.1.1 of {{!SEMANTICS}}.
 Experimenters are encouraged to coordinate their experiments on the quic@ietf.org mailing list.

 ## Discovering an HTTP/3 Endpoint {#discovery}